jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

-Reason:
-Just if you'r not used to it, it may look odd.
+Reason: May look odd if you're not used to it.

 #### Braces for Multi-Line Statements